Geospatial, Epidemiology and Outcomes Shared Resource (GEOSR)

 Cancer Outcomes Data and Analysis

-• Database acquisition and licensing agreements
+• Database acquisition/licensing agreements

 • Database repository and maintenance